dcompgriff/p1_navigation/README.md

 # Project 1: Navigation

+Author: Daniel Griffin using the Udacity "p1_navigation" project baseline of the deep reinforcement learning nano-degree.
+(I've added special notes to this project in the below sections of this readme)

 ### Introduction

 For this project, I trained an agent to navigate (and collect bananas!) in a large, square world.